Confusion About Heel Pain

 Long-standing periods and work shifts (above 8 to 10 hours) will make heel pain worse.

-- Sports shops also sell thin heel pads without taking up too much room but pads of this type are short-lived.
+• Sports shops also sell thin heel pads that don’t take up too much room, but these pads are short-lived.
 Heel lift pads can be used for Sever’s disease.

-- Tuli heel cup is well worth considering and works well for many heel pain sufferers.
-Sourced through the internet so freely available with a prescription.
+• Tuli heel cups are well worth considering and work well for many heel pain sufferers.
+They are sourced through the internet, so they are freely available with a prescription.

-- Check your footwear for any cause of the problem and try to re-negotiate shorter shifts at work, or change roles so some of the time you are sitting.
+• Check your footwear for any cause of the problem, and try to re-negotiate shorter shifts at work or change roles so you are sitting some of the time.

 Illustrations show Thera band stretch (Above) and Tuli Heel cup (Below